GeorgiyIakunenko/genesys-technical-homework/README.md

 **Bonus tasks**:

 - Use pagination in the main table (optional).
 - Create an input field on the Home page to search among character names.
-It should have an `onChange` event, and you should only show rows that contain the searched string (optional).
+It should have an `onChange` event, and you should only show rows that contain the searched string (optional)

+### About the project

+This project was built using Vue.js + typescript and TailwindCSS.

+### How to run the project?

+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run dev` to start the project